fineanmol/plant-tree/README.md

-🪴 Updated on Mon, 22 Sep 2025 18:31:58 GMT
+🎍 Updated on Tue, 23 Sep 2025 14:19:33 GMT

-> "Simplicity is the soul of efficiency."
+> "Code is like humor.
+When you have to explain it, it's bad."